Drought on a global scale

 In the dunes, groundwater extraction for drinking water is the main cause of desiccation.

 With an increase in temperature in cities, evaporation also increases.
-In the KNMI ’06 scenarios an increase in evaporation of 3 to 15% is indicated for summertime.
+In the KNMI ’15 scenarios an increase in evaporation of 3 to 15% is indicated for summertime.
 If this increase in evaporation is not compensated, it will lead to an increase in desiccation.
-[Klein Tank, 2009]
+The effects of climate change in combination with more paved surfaces in the city will result in more drought problems and anticipated damage in the urban setting.

 In urban areas, increasing drought damages vegetation.
 Most species of grass are not able to stand prolonged periods of drought.
 Trees and bushes can become seriously or irreparably damaged by prolonged periods of drought.
 In order to limit these effects on urban green, irrigation is required.
 This comes at the expense of the already scarce fresh water supply in times of drought.